-4.2 A Rotating Tank in Cylindrical Coordinates
+4.14 Rotating Tank

-(in directory: verification/rotating_tank/)
+(in directory: verification/tutorial\rotating\tank/)

 This example configuration demonstrates using the MITgcm to simulate a laboratory demonstration using a differentially heated rotating annulus of water.
-The simulation is configured for a laboratory scale on a $3^{\circ} \times 1 \text{cm}$ cyclindrical grid with twenty-nine vertical levels of 0.5cm each.
-This is a typical laboratory setup for illustration principles of GFD, as well as for a laboratory data assimilation project.
+The simulation is configured for a laboratory scale on a $3^{\circ} \times 1$ cm cylindrical grid with 29 vertical levels of 0.5 cm each.
+This is a typical laboratory setup for illustrating principles of GFD, as well as for a laboratory data assimilation project.